Chapter 2: Structure

 Before First Standup

-2. Set expectations: Format, timing, behavior
+2. Set expectations.
+Format, timing, behaviour

-3. Choose format: Start with round-robin if unsure
+3. Choose format.
+Start with round-robin if unsure

-4. Pick a time: Survey team for preferences
+4. Pick a time.
+Survey team for preferences

-5. Set location: Physical or virtual
+5. Set location.
+Physical or virtual

 First Standup Script

-Format: Each person shares:
+Format: each person shares

 - What they completed yesterday

-- What they're working on today
+- What they are working on today

 - Any blockers